aaupadhy/AmCLR/README.md

 ### [Optional] Mock Dataset Creation

-For quick iteration on the data pipeline and flow, use `python mock_dataset_creation.py` and use route the training and eval scripts to the newly generated directories.
+For quick iteration on the data pipeline and flow, use `python mock_dataset_creation.py` and route the training and eval scripts to the newly generated directories.
 Mock data adheres to the intended CC3M structure.

 ### Training and Evaluation